 The World Health Organization reports that 48% of its member states have less than 3 nurses per 1,000 people.
 In most countries, nurses and midwives make up more than 50% of the national health workforce.
 Despite this, there is currently a 9 million shortage of nurses worldwide.

-In fact, in WHO’s list of top 10 countries in dire need of nurses, most of these countries is made up of African and Eastern Mediterranean nations.
+In fact, in WHO’s list of top 10 countries in dire need of nurses, most of these countries are made up of African and Eastern Mediterranean nations.
 For the purpose of brevity, we will only list the top 5 just to show the extent of the global nurse inadequacy.

 Top 5 Global Nurse Inadequacy